 Presale details

-There’s an artist presale that’ll go live at 9am on Tuesday, October 21.
-Fans can only get access to that if they pre-order Dave’s upcoming album here by 10am on Monday, October 20.
+AThere’s an artist presale went live at 9am on Tuesday, October 21.
+Fans could only get access to that if they’d pre-ordered Dave’s upcoming album by 10am on Monday, October 20.
+O2 Priority presale launched at the same time.

-Look out for the O2 Priority presale which will launch at the same time, as well as a LiveNation presale beginning at 9am on Wednesday, October 22 and a Spotify presale for Dave’s top listeners commencing at 12pm.
+A LiveNation presale will begin at 9am on Wednesday, October 22 and a Spotify presale for Dave’s top listeners commencing on the same day at 12pm.

 Ticket prices